the letter "A" symbol

 porting screens

 For porting, the original design was a single long form.
 I mocked a one-page version and a stepwise version and ran a UserZoom test.
-The result was clear.
-Split the form, but do it logically.
+Testing showed a clear preference for a stepwise flow.
+However, splitting indiscriminately increased friction.
+I grouped fields by mental model (identity, account, device) so progress felt meaningful rather than fragmented.
 Keep what belongs together, such as name and address, and avoid the “everything at once” wall.
 People do not activate phone service every day, so the UI has to carry the memory, not the user.

 confirmation screens